-Perhaps because of this pedigree, WaterColor is also a tour stop for the Telluride MountainFilm on Tour, a festival of independent filmmakers who highlight community, adventure, culture and environmental preservation in their works.
+Perhaps because of this pedigree, WaterColor was also a tour stop for the Telluride MountainFilm on Tour, a festival of independent filmmakers who highlight community, adventure, culture and environmental preservation in their works.

-Indeed, many such celebrations take place in South Walton, including the Flutterby Children’s Art Festival, which vanguards the Monarch migration through the area, and the Grit & Grace weekend, a community performance of music, drama and storytelling pertaining to Walton County pioneers.
+Indeed, many such celebrations take place in South Walton, including the Flutterby Arts Festival, which vanguards the Monarch migration through the area.

-What visitors get out of the dichotomy that ranges from rural Apalachicola, built in 1831 as a cotton-shipping port, to sophisticated WaterColor, which has phases still in development and is a lure for everyone from best-selling artists to millionaire retirees, is a mixture of Apalachicola history, cultural energy and natural tranquility.
+What visitors get out of the dichotomy that ranges from rural Apalachicola, built in 1831 as a cotton-shipping port, to sophisticated WaterColor, is a lure for everyone from best-selling artists to millionaire retirees, in a mixture of Forgotten Coast history, cultural energy and natural tranquility.